SublimeLinter/SublimeLinter-ruby/README.md

 ### Linter installation
 Before installing this plugin, you must ensure that `ruby` is installed on your system.
 On Mac OS X and Linux, `ruby` comes preinstalled.
 On Windows, follow the instructions on the [Ruby site](https://www.ruby-lang.org/en/downloads/).

+If you are using `rvm` or `rbenv`, ensure that they are loaded in your shell’s “profile” file.
+See [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Usage#profile-vs-rc) for more information.

 Once Ruby is installed, you can proceed to install the SublimeLinter-ruby plugin if it not yet installed.

 ### Plugin installation